DataBrewery/cubes/doc/server.rst

   cubes
 * ``dimension_prefix`` *(optional)* – used by snowflake mapper to find dimension tables when no explicit mapping is specified
+* ``dimension_schema`` – use this option when dimension tables are stored in different schema than the fact tables
 * ``fact_prefix`` *(optional)* – used by the snowflake mapper to find fact table for a cube, when no explicit fact table name is specified
 * ``use_denormalization`` *(optional)* – browser will use dernormalized view